 Endeavour first flew in 1992 and ended its first mission 19 years ago Monday.
 The shuttle has flown 116.4 million miles in 24 previous flights.
 It is the baby of NASA's shuttle fleet and was built to replace the Challenger, lost in a 1986 launch accident.

-Sisters Anita and Andrea Johnson drove across the state from Tampa for a front-row view.
+Sisters Anita and Andrea Johnson drove across Florida from Tampa for a front-row view.

 To the south toward Cape Canaveral and Cocoa Beach, recreational vehicles and cars already were lined up along the Banana and Indian rivers late Sunday.
 And signs outside area businesses cheered Endeavour on with messages of "godspeed" and "go."

-NASA is retiring its three remaining space shuttles after 30 years to concentrate on interplanetary travel.
-The space agency wants to hand over the business of getting crews and cargo to the space station, to private companies.
+NASA is retiring its three remaining space shuttles to concentrate on interplanetary travel.
+The space agency wants to hand over the business of getting crews and cargo to the space station to private companies.
 At least one company, Space Exploration Technologies Corp., said it can get astronauts to the space station within three years of getting NASA approval.

 NPR's Nell Greenfieldboyce and Judith Smelser of member station WMFE contributed to this report, which contains material from The Associated Press.